netinvent/npbackup/README.md

 `--group-operation [operation]` allows to run an operation on multiple repos.
 This paramater also requires `--repo-group` or `--repo-name` parameter.
 For operations requiring arguments, provide the argument to the original operation parameter.
 `--repo-name` allows to specify one or multiple comma separated repo names `--repo-group` allows to specify one or multiple comme separated repo group names

+`npbackup-gui` can also act as cli if run with `--run-as-cli` parameter, allowing to use a single executable for GUI and tasks.

 ## Security